Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Introduction

 However, the resulting reduced system is non-affine, hence the fast evaluation of a reduced solution for each new parameter value is somewhat restricted, requiring large computational effort.
 The computational efficiency of this approach requires the further approximation of the non--affine elements of the reduced system (i.e., system matrix and right hand side) by an affine decomposition.
-The present work aims to address this challenge through the combination of a ROM with the discrete empirical interpolation method (DEIM) \cite{CS10}.
+The present work aims to address this challenge through the combination of a ROM with the {\textit{discrete empirical interpolation method (DEIM)}} \cite{CS10}.
 This allows us to recover an offline/online computational procedure.
-The reduced order model is generated through a Galerkin projection to a reduced basis obtained though a proper orthogonal decomposition (POD) approach (POD--Galerkin), using the CutFEM method as high fidelity solver.
+The reduced order model is generated through a Galerkin projection to a reduced basis obtained though a proper orthogonal decomposition (POD) approach (POD--Galerkin), using the CutFEM method as high fidelity solver. {We underline that in the classical finite element methods literature there are two kinds of DEIM that may employed, one with assembled formulation in the online phase used for the reduced solution and one with unassembled, namely UDEIM, which may lead to additional gains in the online cost of the reduced order models although with additional costs in the offline.
+The latter types of reduced order models depend on significantly fewer components of the arguments than that resulting from the DEIM applied to the assembled form similar to \cite{TiRi13, AHS14}.
+This modified DEIM / UDEIM algorithm minimizes the number of element function calls, operating with unassembled vectors in order for each DEIM selected point to be linked with just one element.
+In the present work even if the latter appears to be more efficient in the online phase (although it appears more time expensive in the offline) we are investigating the assembled elements case.
+This is an important and state of the art research next step and extension of the works \cite{KBR2019,KSASR2019,KSNSRa2019,KSNSRb2019} that allows the uncoupling of the offline/online procedures efficiently (and up to our knowledge for the first time in the literature) considering the more demanding parametrically varying domains and CutFEM (based on fixed background mesh), solving optimal control systems that could not resolved in the past.
+A full investigation for the unassembled formulation case will be treated in a future work. }

 The paper is structured as follows.
 In Section \ref{preliminaries}, we introduce our model problem: a linear/quadratic optimal control problem constrained by an elliptic PDE defined in a general parametrized domain.
 We recall the necessary background for its discretization via cut elements and recast the problem in the framework of saddle--point problems, whereby the well-posedeness of the FE truth approximation readily follows.
 The reduction strategy and the main features of the method are detailed in Section \ref{ROMsection}.
 In particular, we first describe how a Garlerkin projection onto a low--dimensional subspace of basis functions built via POD on optimal solutions for all state, adjoint state and control variables is performed.
 Implementation details for the DEIM approximation of the system matrix and its right--hand side vector follow, concluding with a summary of all specific aspects for an efficient offline/online decoupling.
 The decreasing computational cost in the proposed procedure is demonstrated in section \ref{numer} via numerical evidence.
 Moreover, the convergence of the reduced POD-DEIM solution to the CutFEM solution with respect to the number of POD basis functions is verified.